 Sale price per sq.m. for each property price in Portimao region

-The weather is reliably mild almost all-year-round, reaching highs of 27 degrees during the hottest month of July, with daily hours of sunshine hitting 11 per day.
-The average low temperatures during the coldest winter months are 10 degrees, and daily hours of sunshine fall to four per day.
+The weather is reliably mild almost all year round, reaching highs of 27 degrees during the hottest month of July, with daily hours of sunshine hitting 11 per day.
+The average low temperatures during the coldest winter months are ten degrees, and daily hours of sunshine fall to four per day.